wpendl99/.github/profile/uxdesign/uxdesign.md

 ## Images

 It is often said that a picture can save a thousand words.
 Including images in your application can convey deeper understanding, make it more visually appealing, and draw a user into the application.
-The following example, helps the user know exactly what a product looks like and what it might look like when they user it.
+The following example, helps the user know exactly what a product looks like and what it might look like when they use it.
 The contrast of colors in the image helps the product to pop and further suggest its value.

 ![Value image](designImageValue.jpg)